mobilecoinofficial/MobileCoin-Swift/docs/share-public-addresses.md

 ![Share public address](images/share-public-address.jpeg)

-As an iOS/SWIFT developer, you will need the following code to enable the user to generate a request code.
+As an iOS/SWIFT developer, you will need the following code to enable the user to generate a request code:

 ```SWIFT
 let bytes = account.publicAddress